 My favorite baby name stories tend to be those that I find most memorable.
 Several of them (e.g., Aku, Karina, Maitland) even taught me something new.
 In a few cases, it’s not the original story I like so much as something that happened later on in the tale (as with Georgia, Salida, Speaker).

-So the Pullman car “Livonia” may have been named after the European region of Livonia, or after any of the U.S. towns called Livonia (all of which were surely named with the European Livonia in mind).
+So the Pullman car “Livonia” would have been named either after the historical region in Europe called Livonia (on the eastern shores of the Baltic Sea) or after any of the U.S. towns named for the region.

 - “Baby Born in Pullman.”
 Los Angeles Times 27 Apr.
 1913: I10.